choongyx/blog/_posts/2021-02-28-DSO-NUS-CTF.md

 Decoding the base64 string, we get `L1v3` which is the first 4 characters of the password.

-The third `if` statement shows that the remaining portion of the password is checked against `getNativePassword()` which is a native function and we can see that a library was loaded.
+The third `if` statement shows that the remaining portion of the password is checked against `getNativePassword()` which is a native function and we can see that a library `ddea` was loaded.

 ![Flag](../assets/img/2021-02-28-DSO-NUS-CTF/login6.png){: .mx-auto.d-block :}